The Acme Brewery of San Francisco was established in 1907 by

 Xcelsior Brewery of Santa Rosa, CA. However, in a matter of

-only two years Xcelsior's Acme was no more.
+only two years Xcelsior folded and Acme was gone - but not

 porcelain sign, ca.1907-'13,